Players (Canadian) Formula B Series Race

 - Chevron B18 (Bill Brack): Freddy van Beuren (Estad de Mexico, Mexico) raced a orange/yellow Chevron B18 as part of the Fred Opert team in Formula B in 1971.
-Advertised by Opert in October 1971 but was not sold and is likely to be the car that van Beuren raced in Bogotá in February and March 1972.
+The car was advertised by Opert in October 1971 but was not sold and is likely to be the car that van Beuren raced in Bogotá in February and March 1972.
 Van Beuren then took over as chief instructor at the Opert Racing School at Bridgehampton, and the next time he and the B18 were seen was at Brainerd in September 1972.
 The B18 was then taken over by Bill Brack for two late-season races, and was advertised by Opert in February 1973.
 It is probably the Opert-entered car raced by Bobby Dennett at Caracas in March 1973.
 Subsequent history unknown, but thought to be the car sold to Dean Lundgreen.